vishruthdevan/portfolio/content/experience.md

 Oct 2023 - May 2024 | Ottawa (Remote)

 * Built RESTful APIs for a Learning Management System using Django Rest Framework, facilitating test-taking, question creation, and study material management
-* Developed and integrated an LLM Agent leveraging the OpenAI’s GPT-4 streamlining the process of generating 20 questions, from manual effort of one hour to a 3-minute serverless asynchronous task on Azure Functions
+* Developed and integrated an LLM Agent leveraging OpenAI's GPT-4, streamlining the process of generating 20 questions, from manual effort of one hour to a 3-minute serverless asynchronous task on Azure Functions
 * Migrated infrastructure from AWS to Azure in one week with zero downtime, cutting costs by $6,000/month via Azure Startups Founders Hub credits.
 Transitioned key services (EC2 to Azure VMs, S3 to Blob Storage, RDS to Azure DB for PostgreSQL)
 * Automated AWS infrastructure with Amazon CDK, reducing task time from 2 hours to 200 seconds.
 Used Terraform to deploy AKS clusters for efficient Azure service management